Logatec: Mass graves

 Logatec is the site of three known mass graves from during or after the Second World War.
 The Šemon Shaft Mass Grave (Grobišče Šemonovo brezno) lies on the southern slope of Strmica Hill north of the town.
 The entrance to the 27 m shaft is marked by two pine trees.
 The grave contains the remains of civilians from the nearby village of Rovte that were murdered in May or June 1945.
 The Košovec Shaft Mass Grave (Grobišče Brezno na Košovcu) is a 45 m shaft located in the middle of a woods about 2 km south of Logatec.
 In addition to human remains, investigators have found German identification tags, gold dentures, a ring, ammunition, and remains of military and civilian footwear in the shaft.
 The Gradišnica Cave Mass Grave (Grobišče Jama Gradišnica) lies south of Logatec.
 It contains the remains of two to five unknown victims.

+Climate

 Churches

 Because Logatec is made of what were originally separate settlements, there are a number of churches in what is now the town.
 The parish church is in the Dolenji Logatec area and is dedicated to Saint Nicholas.
 It was first mentioned in written documents dating to 1526.
 From 1795 to 1803 a new church was built on the site.
 The church in the Čevica area is dedicated to Saint Joseph, and in Gorenji Logatec to the Virgin Mary.